-Prerequisite: RREL 285 and approval of the railroad training director and the JCCC division administrator
+Prerequisite: RREL 285 and approval of the railroad

-This course is designed to provide an introduction to advanced microcomputer concepts and applications.
-This course is a continuation of topics introduced in the microprocessor course, with specific applications in general-purpose microcomputers (PCs) and dedicated microprocessor-based control systems.
-Included are hardware and software training in operating systems, peripherals, monitors, processors, storage media, maintenance, diagnostics and troubleshooting.
-Analog and digital data acquisition and processing, as well as voice digitization and playback will be demonstrated.
+digitization and playback will be demonstrated.
 Presentations and labs will include incorporation of these functions into a PC, Harmon HLC and the Servo 9000 hot box detector.
 1 hr. lecture, 2 hrs. lab/wk.